-Measure the length of two blocks, but vary the procedure in several different ways.
-Have each person in the group measure each block using different rulers and different sections of each ruler, giving 4 measurements per person per block.
+Use the dowel to measure the dimensions of the buggy.
+How long is it?
+How tall is it?
+Have each person in the group measure the buggy using the dowel in successive turn, then do it again.
+This should give 6-8 measurements per group per dimension.
 Individually record measurements and then combine them after everyone is done.
-This will minimize bias in the measurements.
 Record your procedure and associated measurements in your lab notebook.